Shiners' War

 The Shiners' Wars were violent outbreaks in Bytown (now Ottawa) from 1835 to 1845 between Irish-Catholic immigrants, led by Peter Aylen, and French Canadians, led by Joseph Montferrand.

 The war began when Aylen, a major Irish timber operator, organized a group of Irishmen to attack other timber operations—this group was known as the "Shiners."
-The Shiners attacked French-Canadian timber rafts and the town's political institutions, as well as brawling French Canadians on the streets.
+The Shiners attacked French-Canadian timber rafts and the town's political institutions, as well as brawling with French Canadians on the streets.

 In an attempt to control the violence, the citizens of Bytown created the Association of the Preservation of the Public Peace in Bytown, which included armed patrols; however, the violence continued.
 In the spring of 1837, the violence was brought under control after the government deployed troops to arrest the Shiners.
 Occasional violence still occurred until 1845 by groups claiming to be the Shiners.

 Overview

 In 1832, the Rideau Canal had just been constructed, thus leaving many Irishmen who worked on the canal out of work.
 To add, the lumber industry was dominated by French Canadians and, at the time, the Irish were considered to be at the lowest rung of the social ladder due to historical antipathy and their refusal to assimilate.
 These now-unemployed Irish lumbermen moved to the Bytown area (now Ottawa Valley), where they began to displace the area's French timber workers.

 Peter Aylen, a major Irish timber operator, was sympathetic to these Irishmen, gaining him their allegiance.
 He would organize a gang of Irish supporters—calling them the "Shiners"—to attack other timber operations.
 Aylen personally gained an advantage from this violence (which was primarily in the form of brawling) as it disrupted his competitors.

 The Shiners were accused of such crimes as assault, arson, rape, and murder.
 On one occasion, the pregnant wife of a farmer, who had upset the Shiners somehow, was attacked while driving home in a sleigh with other female family members.
 Beaten with sticks, the farmer's wife attempted to jump to safety, but her clothing got caught in the sleigh and she was dragged over the frozen ground before coming free.
 The Shiners cut her horses loose from the sleigh, running them off.
 The horses managed to find their way home the next day; their ears and tails had been mutilated.
 Other actions attributed to the Shiners' campaign of terror included stripping children naked in the snow, polluting wells, accosting women in the street, and shattering windows.
 On one occasion, they reportedly broke up a funeral procession and threw the coffin off of the hearse into the street.